-Though all Converge products have the same external plastic shell, under the hood they are all different.
+Though all Converge outdoor routers have the same external plastic shell, under the hood they are all different.

 WiFiRanger describes Denali this way: